-To claim data rights on specified observations.
-They can be automatically generated from the observations list or they can be manually inserted using the fields in the panel (see Figure 6).
 If no data rights are specified, the data will be considered as public and a warning will be shown when checking the proposal.
 The Data Rights Details Panel has a menu option labelled Data Rights in addition to the Panel and Help menu items (see Figure 7).
 From it, you can: add new data rights (the display will show the new data rights), delete, duplicate or check the currently displayed data rights and go to a particular one.
 The item copy n makes "n" copies of the current data rights, and delete n deletes the range of data rights specified.
 The item import source list works exactly as in the Observation Details Panel, and similarly the button "Generate Data Rights" creates data rights for each source in the list.
-Finally, generate data rights from observations will create data rights from the observations in the proposal, but will also delete the currently defined data rights.
+Finally, Create data rights based on observations' sources will create data rights from the observations in the proposal, but will also delete the currently defined data rights.